Looking For quality elementary resources? Click here ➔

 There are tons of fun Minute to Win It games that students can do with a Valentine’s Day theme.
 Here are just a few:

-Students can be challenged to stack as many candy hearts as they can in one minute.
+Students can be challenged to stack as many candy hearts as possible in one minute.
 You can change this one up as you see fit.
 Maybe how many hearts before the tower topples, the highest tower in a specific time, it is totally up to you and your students!

-For the “Blowing Kisses” game, your students will need to use a balloon to push the kisses from one side of the table to the other.
+For the “Blowing Kisses” game, your students must use a balloon to push the kisses from one side of the table to the other.
 You could set a time limit or have the first team to push all the kisses off the table be the winner.

 Other alternatives include:

-• Putting a Valentine cookie on a student’s forehead and having them wiggle it down to catch in their mouth.
+• Putting a Valentine’s cookie on a student’s forehead and having them wiggle it down to catch it in their mouth.

 • Have a bowl with a certain number of cinnamon hearts for each team and an empty bowl beside it.
 Students use a plastic spoon with the handle in their mouth to transfer the hearts from one container to the other.